Self-Improving Neural-Guided Pruning: A Graph Neural Network Framework for Scalable Mixed Bundle Pricing: GNN-Based Strategies

-In order to further improve our solution, we propose a local search strategy.
-The basic idea is to iteratively modify each segment's bundle space by either adding an unselected product or dropping a selected product, and accept modifications if revenue increases.
+In order to further improve our solution, we propose an inference policy based on GNN-guided local search, which we denote FCPLS.
+The basic idea is to iteratively modify the bundle assignment by either adding an unselected product or dropping a selected product, and accept modifications if the profit increases.

-However, the effectiveness of local search largely depends on an effective search path.
-Therefore, we develop a preference-based local search strategy guided by the probability matrix predicted by the GCN model.
-Particularly, when adding a product to the bundle of a segment $k$, we consider the product with the highest $\mathbb{P}_{kj}$ that is unselected; and when dropping a product from the bundle of a segment $k$, we consider the product with the lowest $\mathbb{P}_{kj}$ that is selected.
+To maximize the efficiency of the local search, we develop a \textit{global top-$K$ local search strategy} guided by the probability matrix $\mathbf{P}$ predicted by the GNN model.
+Instead of evaluating neighbors for all segments, we focus only on the most promising modifications globally and prioritize candidates based on a confidence score.
+Specifically, for any segment $k$ and product $j$, we define the confidence score for a potential modification as:

-More precisely, we construct initial bundle assortments by the FCP approach.
-Here the initial bundles are fixed as segment–bundle assignments, so each segment starts strictly with its own $B_k^{\text{FCP}}$.
-For each iteration, every segment generates two neighbors: one by adding the highest-probability unselected product and one by dropping the lowest-probability selected product.
-All neighbors are evaluated sequentially in segment order, and if any improvement is found, the first improving modification is accepted immediately and a new iteration begins from the updated solution (thus a deep-first search is conducted).
+Intuitively, a higher $\mathbf{P}_{kj}$ indicates a strong suggestion to include the product, while a lower $\mathbf{P}_{kj}$ implies a strong suggestion to exclude it.

+In each iteration, we select the top \(K\) candidate additions and the top \(K\) candidate removals according to the GNN confidence scores.
+The selected moves are pooled and evaluated in descending order of confidence; the first improving move is accepted, and the search restarts from the updated assignment.
+We use the sublinear budget \(K=\lceil\sqrt m\rceil\), with supporting sensitivity analysis reported in Appendix~\ref{app:k_justification}.

-The local search process will terminate when a full cycle over all segments completes without any improvement, or when the predefined iteration limit is reached.
-Furthermore, to save the evaluation cost at each neighbor, we rely on the LP relaxation to evaluate neighbors during iteration.
-In the LP relaxation, we fix the bundle-segment assignment, and the resulting LP provides a valid lower bound of the optimal value of the MILP (see Appendix~\ref{app:lp-ic} for the LP formulation).
-Thus, any improvement detected under LP is guaranteed to be valid for MILP, which ensures the accuracy of improvement evaluation.
-At the same time, LP solves much faster than MILP, greatly reducing the computational cost of each exploration step.
-We use FCP+LS to denote the corresponding algorithm and provide the detailed pseudo-code in Algorithm \ref{alg:bfs}.
+The local search process terminates when no improvement is found among the top candidates in a full cycle, or when the predefined iteration limit is reached.
+Furthermore, we rely on the fixed-assignment LP to efficiently evaluate each neighbor, as it provides a valid lower bound on the restricted MILP optimum and significantly reduces computational cost.
+We demonstrate a high degree of consistency between LP and MILP objective improvements during the local search process, justifying the use of LP as a reliable proxy in Appendix~\ref{app:lp_consistency_analysis}.